John – (where in the world did this big fat greek CPA come from?)

 I attended Phil-Mont Christian Academy, from K-12 where I enjoyed soccer (fullback), baseball (catcher) and class treasurer.
 In 1975 I heard about a college level accounting course available from Penn State University via correspondence, and my math teacher, Jerry Moore, helped me on the side through my very first accounting course.

 In May 1979, I mustered up the nerve to ask Alison Clark, beautiful, talented, brilliant, amazing daughter of Rev. John Clark and Dolores Clark (Lansdale Presbyterian Church, Lansdale, PA) out for the first time when I finally got the nerve up (my last day of high school).
 Two years later we married!

 We have a large, happy family.
-Alison and I have ten beautiful children, and we are about to celebrate our 35th wedding anniversary!
+Alison and I have ten beautiful children, and we are about to celebrate our 38th wedding anniversary!
 We are taking life a day, a week, a month, a year at a time, trying to live our lives together for Jesus.
-God has smiled on us and has chosen to provide wonderful Christian spouses for our six oldest children who have so far given us seven grandsons and six granddaughters!
+God has smiled on us and has chosen to provide wonderful Christian spouses for our six oldest children who have so far given us seventeen grandchildren!